 What’s a chronometer?

 A chronometer is a watch or clock (marine chronometers aren’t watches, after all) certified by an independent institution as running within specific criteria for accuracy.
 In theory, the word means a device for measuring time.
 This could apply to just about any watch.

 However, the criteria for accuracy are what appears to separate the measurement of time from just telling time.

-In case of Switzerland, watches made there have to pass accuracy tests at the COSC (Contrôle Officiel Suisse des Chronomètres) to be certified as chronometers.
+In the case of Switzerland, watches made there have to pass accuracy tests at the COSC (Contrôle Officiel Suisse des Chronomètres) to be certified as chronometers.

 The average daily rate of a movement must fit within -4 and +6 seconds per day.